 With 42 percent of Iowa public school principals at age 51 or older, a shortage of qualified administrators in Iowa's public schools is imminent, jeopardizing the state's tradition of educational excellence.
 To meet this need, St. Ambrose has created a master's degree program based on national standards that addresses the need for qualified administrators in diocesan, public and other private schools.
 You'll get the knowledge and credentials for the career change or advancement you're seeking.

-Announced in May 2012 as SAU's newest program in the College of Health and Human Services, it is the first of its kind offered in the Quad Cities and western Illinois region.
+This program is the first of its kind offered in the Quad Cities and western Illinois region.

 Students who have a bachelor's degree, successfully completed specific prerequisite classes, and at least 500 hours of health care experience can enroll.
-During the first 15 monhts of study, accepted students will complete didactic and laboratory classes in subjects including anatomy, pathology, physical examination, and clinical medicine, followed by 12 months of clinical rotations under the supervision of physicians and other specialists in required and elective practice areas of clinical specialization.
+During the first 15 months of study, accepted students will complete didactic and laboratory classes in subjects including anatomy, pathology, physical examination, and clinical medicine, followed by 12 months of clinical rotations under the supervision of physicians and other specialists in required and elective practice areas of clinical specialization.

 Social workers practice in schools, businesses, hospitals, mental health facilities, public welfare and criminal justice agencies–with a host of emerging employment settings likely to develop in the coming years.
 The future employment outlook is strong for social workers.
 Three programs to complete the MSW are available depending on the time frame students need to complete the degree: standard full-time, part-time, and advanced standing.

 According to the U.S. Bureau of Labor, employment of Speech-Language Pathologists is projected to grow 19 percent from 2012 to 2022, faster than the average for all occupations.
 Students in the Master of Speech Language Pathology program at St. Ambrose learn to work as part of a comprehensive health care and education team, preparing them to collaborate with other health care and educational professionals, including physical and occupational therapists, nurses, social workers, educational psychologists, teachers, and early childhood specialists.